Detection and Estimation of Local Signals: Discussion.

 We modify (\ref{loglik}) to include a scale paramter $\tau$, to obtain the log likelihood function

 Here $f$ is a positive, symmetric integrable function, e.g., the square root of (i) a standard normal density function, (ii) a triangular probability density on $[-1,1]$, (iii) a double exponential probability density, or (iv) a uniform probability density function on $[-1/2, 1/2]$.
 Consider the case of at most one bump and assume that the search interval is long enough relative to the scale parameter that it is reasonable to ignore end effects.
 We define our standardized statistic as above, but we now write it as $Z_{t,\tau}$ to reflect the unknown location $t$ and width $\tau$ of the bump.
 An approximation to its false positive error probability is given in display (9).
-(For (iv) above a different approximation is required because of the discontinuities in $f$.
-See \cite{FaLSi18}.)

-Often bumps are relatively sparse, which makes estimation of $\rho$ and $\sigma^2$ relatively easy, so one can see intervals of the data that can be used for estimating autocorrelation and other nuisance parameters without serious bias.
+If bumps are sparse, estimation of $\rho$ and $\sigma^2$ is relatively easy, since occasional signals do not seriously bias maximum likelihood estimators.

-Although a serious study of these methods is warranted by the variety of potential applications, we do not discuss these in detail here, which would require a lengthy investigation of the specific scientific features of those applications.
+{\sl Remarks.} (i) The approximation (9) does not apply to case (iv) mentioned above.
+Because of discontinuities in $f$, a different approximation is required (cf. \cite{FaLSi20}). (ii) A serious study of these methods is warranted by the variety of potential applications, some of which involve spatio-temporal random fields. (iii) For some applications it may be reasonable to assume that the underlying process is a Poisson or other point process, which among other effects makes the tail probability of the maximum value of $Z_t$ substantially larger, as mentioned in Section 4.

 \centerline{\bf Appendix D: Additional COVID-19 Examples.}